TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 Unlike callback based APIs, promises [guarantee](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#timing) that callbacks passed to `then` are always invoked asynchronously, even if the promise is already *fulfilled*.
 This helps avoid many bugs by ensuring consistency of behavior.

 Promise callbacks are added to a [microtask queue](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide).
 Any microtasks added by the current event loop job are executed before the next job.
-The use of microtasks allows promised to provide consistent asynchronous behavior without introducing unnecessary delays for cases that could have been synchronous.
+The use of microtasks allows promises to provide consistent asynchronous behavior without introducing unnecessary delays for cases that could have been synchronous.

 # Async Functions